spectrocloud/librarium/content/docs/04.6-vm-management/10-create-manage-vm/05-standard-vm-operations/10-migrate-vm-to-different-node.md

 # Maintain a Node

 Compute nodes can be placed into maintenance mode using the `cordon` and `drain` commands.
 These commands mark the node as un-schedulable and drains all the virtual machines and pods from it.
-This process is useful in case you need to perform hardware maintenance on the node such as replace a disk or network interface card (NIC) card, perform memory maintenance, or if there are any issues with a particular node that need to be resolved.
+This process is useful in case you need to perform hardware maintenance on the node - for example to replace a disk or network interface card (NIC) card, perform memory maintenance, or if there are any issues with a particular node that need to be resolved.
+To learn more, check out the [Safely Drain a Node](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/#use-kubectl-drain-to-remove-a-node-from-service) Kubernetes resource.

-If you need to perform a manual migration to change a disk or network interface card (NIC), perform memory maintenance, or if there is an issue with the node that needs to be resolved, you can override the default `evictionStrategy: LiveMigrate` parameter setting.

 ## Prerequisites